nytimes/react-tracking/README.md

 #### Using `options.dispatchOnMount` as a function

 If you pass in a function, the function will be called with all of the tracking data from the app's context when the component mounts.
 The return value of this function will be dispatched in `componentDidMount()`.
-You do not have to use the app's context data, so you can explicitly define the entire shape of the tracking data to dispatch for a "page view" event, for example.
+The object returned from this function call will be merged with the context data and then dispatched.

+A use case for this would be that you want to provide extra tracking data without adding it to the context.

 ```js
 @track({ page: 'FooPage' }, { dispatchOnMount: (contextData) => ({ event: 'pageDataReady' }) })